Nappy Rash

 Management of nappy rash focuses on reducing exposure to irritants, protecting the skin, and treating any secondary infections:

-1. Over-the-Counter Barrier Creams
+1. Barrier Creams and Ointments

 Barrier creams are essential in protecting the skin from moisture and irritants, helping to prevent and treat nappy rash.
-Some commonly available over-the-counter options include:
+Some commonly available options include:

-• Bepanthen Nappy Care Ointment: Contains dexpanthenol, which helps to protect the skin by forming a transparent layer that aids in natural skin regeneration.
+- Bepanthen Nappy Care Ointment: Contains dexpanthenol, which helps to protect the skin by forming a transparent layer that aids in natural skin regeneration.

-• Metanium Nappy Rash Ointment: This cream contains titanium dioxide, zinc oxide, and lanolin, which work together to form a barrier against moisture while soothing and protecting irritated skin.
+- Metanium Nappy Rash Ointment: This cream contains titanium dioxide, zinc oxide, and lanolin, which work together to form a barrier against moisture while soothing and protecting irritated skin.

-• Weleda Calendula Nappy Change Cream: Made with natural ingredients like calendula and chamomile, this cream soothes irritated skin while providing a protective barrier against moisture.
+- Weleda Calendula Nappy Change Cream: Made with natural ingredients like calendula and chamomile, this cream soothes irritated skin while providing a protective barrier against moisture.

-2. Keeping the Area Dry
+2. Keeping the Area Dry and Clean

-• Frequent Nappy Changes: Change nappies as soon as they become wet or soiled to reduce exposure to moisture and irritants.
+- Frequent Nappy Changes: Change nappies as soon as they become wet or soiled to reduce exposure to moisture and irritants.

-• Air Drying: Allow the affected area to air dry whenever possible.
+- Air Drying: Allow the affected area to air dry whenever possible.
 Letting the child spend some time without a nappy can help the skin heal.

 3. Treating Secondary Infections